Security

 Guidance:

-- Keep production bots restricted by default
+- Keep production agents restricted by default

 Folder policy